port-labs/port-docs/docs/software-catalog/widgets/embedded-url/authentication.md

 </details>

-# Todo: Improve Okta steps

 # Todo: do i need to talk about the iframe restrictions with cookies?

-# Todo: read more about pkce?

 # Todo: Add a gif maybe